blessdarah/SMIL-on-web-project/README.md

 	[  ] View sent messages from the database
 	[  ] Resend any of the messages
 	[  ] Delete the messages
-	[  ] Edit any of the message and send to the play
+	[  ] Edit any of the message and send to the player